What is a Construction Manager?

 What does a Construction Manager do?

 Construction managers oversee the activities of a construction site, and monitor the project under the direction of a general manager.
+They plan a project strategy and must identify and solve unexpected issues and delays.
+Often, these decisions must be made quickly to meet deadlines.

 Construction managers typically do the following: